afmohame/Arduino-Uno-R3/README.md

 ### 2.2.3.
 Analog Comparator

 ### 2.2.4.
 Analog to Digital Converter (ADC)
 Like mentioned earlier the Arduino Uno R3 has a 10 bit ADC, but isn't used for the PWM pins.
 The analog pins can be used as [digital pins](#221-digital-io-pins), but they can also **read** voltages between 0 and 5V.
-The 10 bit ADC lets you **read** voltages, they cannot output a specific voltage (except 0V or 5V).
+The 10 bit ADC lets you **read** voltages, it cannot output a specific voltage (except 0V or 5V).
 To output a voltage you need to use [the PWM pins](#pwm-pins).

 ![ADC steps](images/ADC_image.jpg)

 A 10 bit ADC means that the lowest potential it can read is ~5mV.
 On the graph, a sinusoid function and *steps* are shown.
 The steps are what the Arduino outputs with the PWM pins or reads with the analog pins.
 As mentioned earlier the PWM pins do not share the 10 bit ADC, instead they use timer0, timer1 and timer2[^3].
 These timers are capped at a 8 bit range.

 >The Arduino Uno R3 is rated to work at a minimum temperature of -40 °C and at a maximum temperature fo 85 °C (it is mentioned that at these extreme temperatures some components might not work).